A professor found his exam questions posted online. He’s suing the students responsible for copyright infringement.

 Course Hero did not immediately respond to The Post’s request for comment.

 Berkovitz first needed copyright certificates from the U.S. Copyright Office, Hankin said.
 He and his lawyer filed expedited applications on Feb.
 24 and were approved the following day, according to the lawsuit.
-Then, he was able to file the copyright infringement lawsuit and serve the subpoena.
+Then he was able to file the copyright infringement lawsuit and serve the subpoena.

 “Normally, a professor wouldn’t sue his own students for something like this, and professors are trying to stop cheaters all the time,” Hankin said.
 But in this case, Berkovitz had to have a case pending in court to get the information he needed.